arman-daliri/OHFFDRL/README.md

 # Article source code:
-## Prediction of Cardiac Arrhythmia via an Optimized Hierarchical Fused Fuzzy Deep Reinforcement Learning.
+## Cardiac arrhythmia detection via PQRST analyzed data using an optimized hierarchical fused fuzzy deep reinforcement learning.

 ### Note that the values ​​of the interpretability criteria change each time you run and output.
 By nature, the values ​​should change, and the model should remain stable and interpretable.
 So don't be surprised if the graphs change.